ricardo-larosa/executive-ai-assistant/README.md

 **Triage Logic**
 To control the logic used for triaging emails you can edit `eaia/main/triage.py`

-**Calendar Logic**
-To control the logic used for looking at available times on the calendar you can edit `eaia/main/find_meeting_time.py`

 **Tone & Style Logic**
 To control the logic used for the tone and style of emails you can edit `eaia/main/rewrite.py`